-For applications for which examination has not been requested by 15 April 2013, the examiner is to apply the civil standard of proof to all grounds of invalidity considered during examination.
+For applications for which examination is requested on or after 15 April 2013, the examiner is to apply the civil standard of proof to all grounds of invalidity considered during examination.
 This is a departure from earlier practice whereby the balance of probabilities standard is to apply to prior art grounds and the benefit of the doubt standard is to apply to specification and patentable subject matter requirements.